 - Generate automated notification of assigned activities, upcoming classes, or retraining reminders

-The campus has formed an LMS Users Group which meets quarterly and includes trainers, course developers, administrative professionals involved in compliance, and others with roles related to delivering learning and development content to the campus.
+The UCLC Users Group meets three times a year and includes trainers, course developers, instructional designers, administrative professionals involved in compliance and reporting, and other stakeholders.
 If you would like to be added to the mailing list for this group, please email firstname.lastname@example.org.